-I love getting my hands dirty with various projects around the house and in the garage, and I'm a strong advocate for the DIY movement.
+I love getting my hands dirty with projects around the house and in the garage, and I'm a strong advocate for the DIY movement.
 In other words, I don't call a guy when something breaks; I am the guy!
 And I always encourage others to pick up some tools and take matters into their own hands.

 내가 작업한 분해도